 Experimental Season Results

-Since 2013, the Texas Parks and Wildlife Department (TPWD) has been testing an experimental buck pronghorn season in the Dalhart and Pampa areas.
-The experiment allows landowners to control the harvest of buck pronghorn on their properties.
-This is different than the current statewide regulations where TPWD determines harvest quotas and issues permits directly to landowners.
-During this timeframe, TPWD biologists have been collecting data via mandatory check stations that require hunters to bring their harvested bucks to a check station within 24 hours of harvest and annual aerial surveys.
-These data are used to help evaluate impacts of the experiment on our pronghorn resource.
-Although the experimental area pronghorn population numbers and fawn reproduction have mirrored those populations outside of the experimental areas (indicating no negative population level impacts), we have documented some other effects.
+For eight hunting seasons (2013 to 2020) the Texas Parks and Wildlife Department (TPWD) tested an experimental buck pronghorn season in the Dalhart and Pampa areas.
+The experiment allowed landowners to control the harvest of buck pronghorn on their properties.
+This was different than the current statewide regulations where TPWD determines harvest quotas and issues permits directly to landowners using data from annual population surveys.
+During the eight hunting seasons, TPWD biologists collected data via mandatory check stations that required hunters to bring their harvested bucks to a check station within 24 hours of harvest as well as annual aerial surveys.
+These data were used to help evaluate impacts of the experiment on our pronghorn resource.
+Although the experimental area pronghorn population numbers and fawn reproduction mirrored those populations outside of the experimental areas (indicating no negative population level impacts), we documented some other effects.

-Conducting this experiment has provided TPWD biologists with tremendous datasets that have given new information regarding the upward limits of pronghorn buck harvest.
+Conducting this experiment has provided TPWD biologists with tremendous datasets of new information regarding the upward limits of pronghorn buck harvest.
 We would have never known these bounds without trying the experiment.
 In terms of pronghorn population sustainability, the experimental harvest strategy seemed to have no impact on local populations.
-However, the level of buck harvest intensity within the Dalhart experimental area is having adverse effects on sex ratios and buck age structure.
-Harvest in the Pampa experimental area was much lower than in the Dalhart area and closer to traditional harvest rates.
-Major reasons for the substantial differences in buck harvest between the experimental areas are land use practices and land ownerships.
-In general, cropland and smaller properties dominate the Dalhart area with more rangeland and larger properties comprising the Pampa area.
-Data suggest without having limited harvest quotas in landscapes and hunting pressure such as in the Dalhart area, pronghorn buck age structure and sex ratios will continue to be impacted.
+However, the level of buck harvest intensity within the experimental areas had unnatural effects on sex ratios and buck age structure.
+Data suggest without using annual survey data to establish harvest recommendations and issuing permits for each property in landscapes and hunting pressure such as in the experimental areas, pronghorn buck age structure and sex ratios will continue to be adversely impacted.